Doctor0Evil/World-of-Darkwood/README.md

 - Ghost Affinity: Does not reduce the frequency or lethality of ghost encounters; instead, substantially increases the odds (+% chance) of contact events and spectral anomalies.
 - Spirit Dialogue: Can talk to certain dead NPCs or spirits to glean extra narrative, alternate quest solutions, and unique warnings.
 - Cursed Relics: Higher chance to find cursed relics—rare, highly valuable items that inflict ongoing paranormal events while held (hauntings, pursuit, ambient threats).
-- Social Risk: When attempting to trade or display cursed relics in settlements, there is a chance that hidden forces (e.g., Twin influence) cause villagers to become hostile or mind‑controlled, turning a normal sale into an ambush event.[4][3]
+- Social Risk: When attempting to trade or display cursed relics in settlements, there is a chance that hidden forces (e.g., Twin influence) cause villagers to become hostile or mind‑controlled, turning a normal sale into an ambush event.

-WraithLink pushes players into “knowledge vs safety” dilemmas: more intel and shortcuts at the cost of escalated supernatural pressure.[3]
+WraithLink pushes players into “knowledge vs safety” dilemmas: more intel and shortcuts at the cost of escalated supernatural pressure.

 ***